Utah UCCJEA

 court, or motion of a party.

-court of this state shall consider whether it is appropriate that a court of
+state shall consider whether it is appropriate that a court of another state

-another state exercise jurisdiction.
-For this purpose, the court shall allow the
+exercise jurisdiction.
+For this purpose, the court shall allow the parties to

-parties to submit information and shall consider all relevant factors,
+submit information and shall consider all relevant factors, including:

-continue in the future and which state could best protect the parties and the
+future and which state could best protect the parties and the child;

 (d) the relative financial circumstances of the parties;